mslegrand/pointR/index.md

 	*install* and in the popup type *tidyverse*.
 When finished, close **RStudio**.

 ### Installation (Using the Installer)
-- Choose the button on the left which matches your os to download the approiate installer.
+- Choose the button on the left which matches your OS to download the appropriate installer.
 - After downloading, double click on the installer and be patient. **Note**: I have not yet purchased digital signatures, so you may be prompted with a warning.
 Please ignore.

 ### Post-Installation (First time running)